 For Simon Tam, oral arguments in the U.S. Supreme Court case about whether he could trademark the name of the band he founded, "The Slants," was the culmination of more than five years of hard work, ...

-Add Yahoo as a preferred source to see more of our stories on Google.
-The Supreme Court on Monday struck down part of a law that bans offensive trademarks in a ruling that is expected to help the ...
+WASHINGTON --The Supreme Court on Monday struck down part of a law that bans offensive trademarks in a ruling that is expected to help the Washington Redskins in their legal fight over the team name.

 Some results have been hidden because they may be inaccessible to you